claremacrae/jekyll_to_obsidian_publish/tests/sample_jekyll_document.md

 A recurring task should have a due date.
 The due date and the recurrence rule must appear after the task's description.

+---

+Info
+{: .label .label-blue }
+Headings are displayed in case-sensitive alphabetical order, not the original order.